A Little Love (album)

-A Little Love is the debut studio album by Hong Kong-based artist Fiona Fung, under the label Sony Music.
+A Little Love is the debut studio album by Hong Kong–based artist Fiona Fung, under the label Sony Music.

 The album has two editions.
-The CD + DVD edition was released on 20 November 2008.
+The CD + DVD edition was released on 20 November 2008, which was the first edition.
 It features three music videos and a video of Fiona's Tokyo trip.
-Another edition, in Blu-spec CD format, was subsequently released on 13 January 2010.
+The second edition being, in Blu-spec CD format, was subsequently released on 13 January 2010.

 The records were pressed in Japan to ensure perfect sound quality.